Structured data Google guide for better AI visibility

 AI Overviews dominate search results

 Google Lens uses structured data for visual search results.
-Product schema with ImageObject markup opens new traffic channels beyond traditional text search.
+Product schema with ImageObject markup opens an extra channel alongside traditional text search.

 E-E-A-T signals strengthen